shokhie/pysnake/README.md

 # pysnake
- a snake game poorly written in python
+ A snake game poorly written in python i have made this project to learn python programming